10 Uses for Paper Towels

 7. Corn cleaner

 This is a pretty cool trick.
-Don't you have it when an ear of corn stubbornly retains its silk?
-Try moistening a paper towel and running it over the shucked ear to cleanly pull away the last of the silk.
+Don't you hate it when an ear of corn stubbornly retains its silk?
+Cleanly pull away the last of the silk by moistening a paper towel and running it over the shucked ear.
 You can reuse the towel on the rest of the corn, and then compost it!

 Thanks to its natural high moisture content, brown sugar can start to glom together, and if it's not used, it will turn into a hard mass that's no fun to cook with.
-If you've got rogue brown sugar on the loose in the kitchen, try dumping it into a bowl, covering it with a moist paper towel, and leaving it overnight.
-(If you have an ant problem, stick it in the fridge -- and then call a San Francisco exterminator.)
-The increased humidity will help the brown sugar break up so you can use it again.
+If you've got rogue brown sugar in the kitchen, try dumping it into a bowl, covering with a moist paper towel, and leaving overnight.
+(If you have an ant problem, stick it in the fridge -- and then call an exterminator.)
+The increased humidity will help the brown sugar soften up so you can use it again.